jupyter/nbclassic/CONTRIBUTING.rst

-Contributing to the Jupyter Notebook
+Contributing to the Jupyter NbClassic
 ====================================

 If you're reading this section, you're probably interested in contributing to Jupyter.
 Welcome and thanks for your interest in contributing!

-Please take a look at the Contributor documentation, familiarize yourself with using the Jupyter Notebook, and introduce yourself on the mailing list and share what area of the project you are interested in working on.
+Please take a look at the Contributor documentation, familiarize yourself with using the Jupyter NbClassic, and introduce yourself on the mailing list and share what area of the project you are interested in working on.

 General Guidelines